CivicTechTO/overview/README.md

 the most access among organizers, and appropriate permissions. ie. If only 5 people manage Meetup, it's perhaps best not to make it the interface.
-1. **Don't fight with humans.** Organizers should rarely have to fight with a script.
+1. **Don't fight with humans.** Organizers should _never_ have to fight with an automated script.
 If they want to "take over", they should be able to do so as easily as possible.
 1. **Die gracefully when forgotten.** If organizers forget about the automation, allow them to easily go back to working with tools